 The CDC’s updated guidelines apply to the fully vaccinated against COVID-19.
 While there’s a lot of detail, they boil down to this: if you’re fully vaccinated, don’t sweat the mask when you’re outside unless you’re in a crowd.

-The state of Colorado; the City and County of Denver; and the Tri-County Health Department covering Arapahoe, Adams, and Douglas Counties have gone further yet.
+The state of Colorado; the City and County of Denver; and the former Tri-County Health Department covering Arapahoe, Adams, and Douglas Counties have gone further yet.
 All three had lifted their outdoor mask mandates prior to the CDC’s updates – for those vaccinated and otherwise.

 What’s a responsible citizen to do?
 After all, coronavirus variants that are much more easily transmitted and more virulent and deadly now comprise the majority of U.S. cases.
 The answer is to strike a balance, suggests Dr. Michelle Barron, UCHealth’s top infectious disease specialist.